RfidResearchGroup/proxmark3/README.md

   * added smart card module
   * added FPC connector

-On the software side: quite a lot, see the [Changelog file](CHANGELOG.md).
+On the software side:

+quite a lot, see the [Changelog file](CHANGELOG.md) which we try to keep updated.

 ## Development